China in the Korean War: China enters the war

 After the People's Republic of China entered the Korean War in October 1950 by designating the People's Liberation Army (PLA) North East Frontier Force as the People's Volunteer Army (PVA), the PVA spent the next two years and nine months in combat operations and five years and three months in garrison duties.
 Its last elements did not leave Korea until as late as 1958.

 Although the United Nations Command (UNC) forces were under United States command, this army was officially a UN "police" force.
-In order to avoid an open war with the U.S. and other United Nation's (UN) members, the People's Republic of China explicitly deployed the People's Liberation Army (PLA) under the name "volunteer army".
+In order to avoid an open war with the U.S. and other United Nations (UN) members, the People's Republic of China explicitly deployed the People's Liberation Army (PLA) under the name "volunteer army".
 No declaration of war ever existed between China and the UN (or the USA's) forces.

 First Phase Campaign (October 25 – November 5, 1950)

 On October 19, 1950, and under strict secrecy, the NEFF officially crossed the Yalu River under the name Chinese People's Volunteer Army (PVA), although advance scouting parties had been spotted by UN forces as early as October 13.
 On October 23, the PLA 50th and 66th Corps were attached to the PVA 13th Army in order to reinforce the defenses at Sinuiju and Chongju area.
 At the same time, the 13th Army Headquarters was disbanded to increase coordination between PVA Headquarters and its field units.